-A text formatter is a computer program which arranges characters and spaces to place text in a pattern which you command.
-Just as a person might convert a series of typewritten notes into a cohesive typewritten document with a centered header, a body subdivided into paragraphs, and a summary, a text formatter takes rough text and rearranges it into a finished format according to commands you embed in the rough text as you create it.
+A text formatter is a computer program which arranges characters and spaces to place text in a pattern with you command.
+Just as a person might convert a series of typewritten notes into a cohesive typewritten dc ment with a centered header, a body subdivided into paragraphs, and a summary, a text formatter takes ro text and rearranges it into a finished format according to commands you embed in the rough text as create it.

-The finished format can be similar to a business, personal or legal letter, a report, a book with chapters, a pamphlet, a computer program, or any other document that has a form which is standard, traditional, convenient or efficient.
-Instead of painstakingly adjusting your rough text to meet the required form, you may insert a command to do the same thing.
-For instance, when typing, to center a title in the middle of a page you must first find the middle, then backspace once for each two characters in the title, and finally type the title itself.
-Using a text formatter with this ability, you simply insert the command for centering, then write the title.
-When the formatter analyzes the text, ignoring all but the text formatting commands, it automatically centers the title on the screen or printout for you.
+The finished format can be similar to a business, personal or legal letter, a report, a book with chapter pamphlet, a computer program, or any other document that has a form which is standard, traditional, c venient or efficient.
+Instead of painstakingly adjusting your rough text to meet the required form, you may in a command to do the same thing.
+For instance, when typing, to center a title in the middle of a page you n first find the middle, then backspace once for each two characters in the title, and finally type the title it Using a text formatter with this ability, you simply insert the command for centering, then write the title.
+W the formatter analyzes the text, ignoring all but the text formatting commands, it automatically centers the on the screen or printout for you.

-Naturally, the text formatter and the specific purpose for which it is designed determines what you can or cannot do with it.
-A text formatter designed for general document formatting cannot be expected to format a highly specialized computer program.
-Conversely, a text formatter originated to help design programs will not do well in arranging a book into chapters and sections.
+Naturally, the text formatter and the specific purpose for which it is designed determines what you cal cannot do with it.
+A text formatter designed for general document formatting cannot be expected to form highly specialized computer program.
+Conversely, a text formatter originated to help design programs will do well in arranging a book into chapters and sections.
 Therefore, a variety of formatters are required.
-In the following two sections, you will meet Alpha Micro's main formatter, TXTFMT, which arranges many varieties of text; and you will briefly meet PDLFMT, the Program Design Language Formatting System, a tool that helps you to produce a program-design document.
+In following two sections, you will meet Alpha Micro's main formatter, TXTFMT, which arranges many varietie text; and you will briefly meet PDLFMT, the Program Design Language Formatting System, a tool that he you to produce a program-design document.